-- Plug the Temperature sensor and the Light sensor to the USB module - Click on the Main button to go back to the main screen.
+- Plug the Temperature sensor and the Light sensor to the USB module - Click on the Main Screen.

 Click on the Temperature Sensor Module box to display the Temperature 1 - Options tab window shown below.

 - Check that the Range button is set to Celsius.
 Reset if necessary. - Set the Experiment duration to '2 minutes'. - Set the Sampling rate to '5 per second'. - Set the Trigger button to OFF.